Yusuffrih/PianoBop/README.md

 ## User Experience (UX)

 ### Site Owner Goals
+* I want to inspire people to play music
 * I want to give the users of my site a positive experience with a game that evokes positive emotions
 * I want to have a visually appealing website
 * I want the users to feel like they are testing their short-term memory and attention span